 Why We Love This Recipe

-- Everyone knows chocolate and raspberry are an incredible flavor pairing!
-For another yummy chocolate cake, try this delicious persimmon cake recipe and chocolate chip pound cake loaf.
+- Best flavors: Chocolate and raspberry are an incredible flavor pairing!
+For more yummy chocolate cakes, try this delicious persimmon cake recipe and chocolate chip pound cake loaf.

 Ingredients

-Below are some useful notes about some of the ingredients for this chocolate raspberry cake recipe.
+Below are useful notes about some of the ingredients for this recipe.

 - Hot water- Hot water brings out the flavor of the cocoa powder.

 - Oil-Use a neutral oil such as canola or vegetable oil.
-I like oil instead of butter in this cake so that it’s more moist and spongy.
+Oil makes this cake extra moist!

 - Eggs- We need 2 large room temperature eggs.
 Place eggs in a bowl with hot water for a few minutes if the eggs are cold.